arnesanches/powerbi-advanced-dashboard/README.md

 # Power BI Dashboard

-This project consists of a **financial dashboard** created in Power BI, with detailed calculations and visualizations on revenue, costs, profits, taxes, profit margin, and cash flow.
-The results are directly extracted from a set of financial data, and the dashboard is designed to provide insights into an organization's financial performance.

 ## Description

 This project features an interactive dashboard built in Power BI to present financial data in a clear and visually appealing way.
 One of the most impressive aspects of this project is the advanced interactivity of the dashboard.
 By hovering over or selecting a bank's logo, all the data in the dashboard is automatically updated to reflect the specific results for that bank.